 Forming part of the border between Peru and Bolivia, this sacred lake of the Incas at an elevation of 3830 metres was where the god Viracocha rose and created the sun, moon, stars and the first people.
 It is the largest navigable lake in the world.
-After an overnight in Puno we travel to the floating 'Totoras' reed islands of the Uros people.
-Here we watch them harvesting and weaving the reeds.
-We continue onto Amantani Islands and stay overnight in a traditional village house hosted by local families, giving us a great insight into the livelihood of these pre-Incan people.
-We return the following day by boat to Puno and then transfer to the nearby airport of Juliaca.
-This extension starts in Cusco and ends in Juliaca.
+There are several islands in the lake including the 'floating' Uros Islands which are man-made from reeds and are home to a pre-Incan people who live a simple traditional life.
+We travel by comfortable tour bus across the altiplano from Cusco to Puno, on the shores of Lake Titicaca.